 Muscles growth require three basic ingredients:

-1. Stimulation – Motions at a specific intensity and for specific durations stimulates the anabolic activities of the body.
+1. Stimulation – Motions at a specific intensity and for specific durations stimulate the anabolic activities of the body.
 The consequence of these anabolic activities is muscle growth.

-2. Nutrition – All the stimulation in the world amounts to nothings without providing the building blocks for the body to build muscle.
+2. Nutrition – All the stimulation in the world amounts to nothing without providing the building blocks for the body to build muscle.
 What you eat provides these building blocks.

 3. Recuperation – Rest time between exercise sessions allows the body to use the building blocks you provide through nutrition and build muscles.
 Without this rest and healing time, the necessary repairs and building do not happen.